labmrd/tissueInstrumentation/README.md

 This is Sarah's first edit to the readme file

-Need help figuring out how to run Processing code from external editor (Visual Studio Code)

-Reminder: do not edit code in Processing directly, edit in Visual Studio Code
+Note to Sarah: do not need to use an external editor for code <-> github

+Reminder: edit Processing code directly (can edit main branch directly), then save, then commit in github app, then push changes to repo

+Notes for using Processing code: